 - In groups students imagined their ideal school

-- Grammar practice making up rules for their own /ideal school and extending use of modals – can/cannot, must/mustn’t, shouldn’t
+- Students practised grammar, making up rules for their own/ideal school and extending use of modals – can/can't, must/mustn't, should/shouldn't

-- Students read and perform the narrative play
+- Students read and performed the narrative play

 - Students created posters about the text, choosing their favourite characters, chunks of text and writing about their response.

-I originally planned the work over two long lessons, but finally the students became so involved that follow up activities took longer.
+I originally planned the work over two long lessons, but finally the students became so involved that follow-up activities took longer.
 The objective of getting the students to read and engage with a longer text that they might not tackle on their own was achieved.
-As a result of this lesson students went on to read further stories independently on-line using the LearnEnglish Teens site.
+As a result of this lesson students went on to read further stories independently using the LearnEnglish Teens site.

-On the LearnEnglish Teens site there is a selection of the most accessible stories which your students could read more independently.
+The short stories and poems in the Literature UK section on LearnEnglish Teens are all authentic and ungraded, and are a selection of the more accessible stories which your students could read more independently.
 We could adapt the step by step approach outlined above to exploit these further.

-For example, you could provide the essential pre-reading stage in class to set the context for the story and then ask students to read the story as homework independently on-line.
-In the next lesson back at school follow up activities could be tackled in small groups or project work could be undertaken.
+For example, you could provide the essential pre-reading stage in class to set the context for the story and then ask students to read the story as homework independently.
+In the next lesson back at school follow-up activities could be tackled in small groups or project work could be undertaken.
 They can share their views and opinions about the themes in the story.

 Alternatively students can tackle a story completely independently.
 Each story has a pre-reading vocabulary activity to introduce new lexis and familiarise the students with key vocabulary items from the story.

-Students could keep a record of the stories they have read on the Teens site in a reading log, or write short reviews to recommend stories to other students.
+Students could keep a record of the stories they have read in a reading log, or write short reviews to recommend stories to other students.
 Or they may just like to leave a comment on the website.

-Students frequently ask us ‘How can I improve my reading?’.
-Pointing them towards the Short Stories and Poems section on the Teens website is a pretty good answer!
+Students frequently ask us, ‘How can I improve my reading?’
+Pointing them towards the Literature UK section on the LearnEnglish Teens website is a pretty good answer!